Turks and Caicos Resorts

 Our less-populated islands don’t have the development that Providenciales has, yet do offer their own unique ambiances, and are excellent choices if quiet and tranquility are desired.

 One of the defining features of the Turks and Caicos is our quantity of exceptional beaches.
-All of our inhabited islands have spectacular sugar-soft white sand beaches that perfectly-complemented by turquoise and blue ocean water.
+All of our inhabited islands have spectacular sugar-soft white sand beaches that are perfectly complemented by turquoise and blue ocean water.

-Our inhabited islands offer a wide ranging array of atmosphere, attractions, and dining.
+Our inhabited islands offer a wide-ranging array of atmospheres, attractions, and dining.
 If you’re visiting the Turks and Caicos for a specific activity or ambiance, you’ll typically have the best experience if you choose the right island.

 Grace Bay Beach is the leading tourism location in the Turks and Caicos.
-The area is home to many luxury beachfront resorts, including properties such as The Ritz-Carlton, Seven Stars, Point Grace, The Palms, and the Grace Bay Club.
+The area is home to many luxury beachfront resorts, including properties such as The Ritz-Carlton, Seven Stars Resort & Spa, Point Grace, The Palms, and the Grace Bay Club.

 Beyond Providenciales, there are not many large resorts to choose from, yet rather a varying collection of boutique hotels.